cwbicknese/COP3003-Integration-Project/README.md

 **4. Redundancies in Symbol Declaration:** These warnings seem to be about classes and methods not being used, but I am confused why I am getting that issue, because I am sure that they are being used, and deleting those classes and methods would take out chunks of my game.

 **5. Spelling Issues:** These are mostly just words in the comments that are not recognized, like "healthbar", "rigidbody", and "endlag".
-These are fine as they are, but I am not sure if there is a way to remove the warning without deleting the words from the comments, so the warnings remain.
+These are fine as they are, but I am not sure if there is a way to remove the warning without deleting/changing the words from the comments, so the warnings remain.

 **Bugs:**